Fundamental bounds on precision and response for quantum trajectory observables

 We consider thermodynamically dissipative dynamics, wherein the local detailed balance condition is assumed.
 Our first main result is the quantum TKUR, which establishes a lower bound on the relative fluctuation of an arbitrary {\it current} $\phi$.
 Applying the quantum Cram{\'e}r-Rao inequality, we prove that the relative fluctuation of current $\phi$ is always lower bounded by entropy production and dynamical activity as

-where $\delta_\phi$ is a contribution to the current average from quantum coherent dynamics [cf.~Eq.~\eqref{eq:cur.avg.qcor}].
-The relation universally holds for arbitrary times.
+where $\delta_\phi$ is a contribution to the current average from quantum coherent dynamics [cf.~Eq.~\eqref{eq:cur.avg.qcor}] and $\Phi(x)$ denotes the inverse function of $x\tanh(x)$.
+The relation universally holds for arbitrary times, and its second inequality is a consequence of $\Phi(x)\ge\max(\sqrt{x},x)$.
 Using the vectorization of operators, the asymptotic long-time value of $\delta_\phi$ can be explicitly given by

-where $\kvec{A}=\sum_{m,n}a_{mn}\ket{m}\otimes\ket{n}$ for $A=\sum_{m,n}a_{mn}\dyad{m}{n}$, $\widehat{\mca{L}}^+$ denotes the Moore-Penrose pseudo-inverse of the vectorized super-operator $\widehat{\mca{L}}$ [cf.~Eq.~\eqref{eq:pseudo.inv}] and
+where $\kvec{A}\coloneqq\sum_{m,n}a_{mn}\ket{m}\otimes\ket{n}$ for $A=\sum_{m,n}a_{mn}\dyad{m}{n}$, $\widehat{\mca{L}}^+$ denotes the Moore-Penrose pseudo-inverse of the vectorized super-operator $\widehat{\mca{L}}$ [cf.~Eq.~\eqref{eq:pseudo.inv}] and

-The real coefficients $\{\ell_k\}$ are given in Eq.~\eqref{eq:pert.dyn}. $\Phi(x)$ denotes the inverse function of $x\tanh(x)$ and the second inequality in Eq.~\eqref{eq:main.result.1} is a consequence of $\Phi(x)\ge\max(\sqrt{x},x)$.
+The real coefficients $\{\ell_k\}$ are given in Eq.~\eqref{eq:pert.dyn}.
 The detailed derivation of the result is presented in Appendix \ref{app:proof.qtkur}.
+We also demonstrate that a similar relation can be obtained for quantum diffusion unraveling, differing only in the quantum contribution $\delta_\phi$ (see Appendix \ref{app:qTKUR.qdu}).

-Remarks on this result are given in order. (i) First, in the classical limit, we can show that $\delta_\phi=0$ [cf.~Eq.~\eqref{eq:deltaJ.cl}] and the result reduces to
+Remarks on this result are given in order. (i) First, in the classical limit, we can show that $\delta_\phi=0$ [cf.~Eq.~\eqref{eq:deltaJ.cl}] and the result \eqref{eq:main.result.1} reduces to

 which recovers the TKUR obtained in Ref.~\cite{Vo.2022.JPA} and the conventional TUR \cite{Barato.2015.PRL,Gingrich.2016.PRL} and KUR \cite{Garrahan.2017.PRE,Terlizzi.2019.JPA} for classical Markov jump processes.
-Therefore, it can be regarded as the quantum TKUR. (ii) Second, the inequality \eqref{eq:main.result.1} clearly illustrates the role of quantum coherent dynamics in enhancing the precision of currents.
-That is, the conventional TUR is possibly violated if $|1+\delta_\phi|<1$.
-Otherwise, the TUR is valid whenever $|1+\delta_\phi|\ge 1$. (iii) Third, the bound can be further tightened by considering multiple currents \cite{Moreira.2024.arxiv} and leveraging their correlations, as has been done in the classical case \cite{Dechant.2019.JPA,Vu.2019.PRE.UnderdampedTUR}. (iv) Last, we compare our result with an extant uncertainty relation derived in Ref.~\cite{Vu.2022.PRL.TUR}, which reads
+Therefore, it can be regarded as the quantum TKUR. (ii) Second, inequality \eqref{eq:main.result.1} clearly illustrates the role of quantum coherent dynamics in enhancing the precision of currents.
+That is, the conventional TKUR is possibly violated if $-2<\delta_\phi<0$.
+Otherwise, the TKUR is valid whenever $|1+\delta_\phi|\ge 1$. (iii) Third, the bound can be further tightened by considering multiple currents \cite{Moreira.2024.arxiv} and leveraging their correlations, as has been done in the classical case \cite{Dechant.2019.JPA,Vu.2019.PRE.UnderdampedTUR}. (iv) Last, we compare our result with an extant uncertainty relation derived in Ref.~\cite{Vu.2022.PRL.TUR}, which reads